July 15 2020 – Diana L

 Have you ever had people nag you to switch from coffee to black tea?
-Do your friends or your spouse keep telling you how black tea is good for your heart health?
+Do your friends or your spouse keep telling you about the effects of black tea for your heart health?
 We are here to agree with them.
 Read on to find out about the health benefits of drinking black tea.

 - The amino acid L-theanine in black tea balances out our moods and helps promote relief from stress, making us feel good.